Love at first sight - Vapiano Sweden

 Like many of his colleagues around the world, Lagerlöf imports many ingredients directly from Italy for the sake of quality.
 From flour to cured ham, cheese, and many other products, this is no problem in Sweden, while in non-European Union Norway it is more complicated due to high import duties.
 Northern Europe’s typically high personnel costs also require some kind of balance, such as the relatively low rents for extra-large locations.

 Seven years after his first opening, Lagerlöf is counted among the most successful of Vapiano partners.
 The brand has learned Swedish, is fully understood by the Scandinavians, and has made many lasting friends there.
 With the opening of its fifth restaurant, Stockholm is ranked near the top of Vapiano’s most densely penetrated markets.
-And Lagerlöf still sees plenty of room for more offspring: Vapiano opened its doors in Gothenburg in 2014, and in Norway there could someday be 5 to 7.
+And Lagerlöf still sees plenty of room for more offspring: Vapiano opened its doors in Gothenburg in 2014.

 Learn more about Vapiano